 Duffy’s wife, the photographer Jill Jasuta, is a partner in the business.
-The pictures part of Secrets of the Eastern Shore includes photo prints, tiles, and blocks, as well as regionally themed greeting cards.
+The pictures part of Secrets of the Eastern Shore includes photo prints as well as regionally themed greeting cards.

 In addition to his work on Secrets of the Eastern Shore, Duffy handles writing and marketing assignments for an array of other clients, including Spring Branch Publishing, Johns Hopkins Medicine, Johns Hopkins University, Dorchester County Tourism, Independent Newspapers, Delaware Today, Annapurna Restaurant Group, Camalu Restaurant Group.